HexHive/OSTEP-slides/00-introduction.md

 > The OS provides common functionality to access resources.
 > The OS abstracts hardware, provides a unified interface (e.g.,
-> network chips A and B are accessed using the same API).
+> network chips A and B are accessed using the same network API that allows
+> sending and receiving packets).

 * Challenges:
     * Defining the correct abstractions (e.g., what level)